felangel/cube/packages/flutter_cubit/README.md

 )
 ```

-If you want fine-grained control over when the builder function is called you can provide an optional `buildWhen` to `CubitBuilder`. `buildWhen` takes the previous cubit state and current cubit state and returns a boolean.
+For fine-grained control over when the `builder` function is called an optional `buildWhen` can be provided. `buildWhen` takes the previous cubit state and current cubit state and returns a boolean.
 If `buildWhen` returns true, `builder` will be called with `state` and the widget will rebuild.
 If `buildWhen` returns false, `builder` will not be called with `state` and no rebuild will occur.

 ```dart
 CubitBuilder<CubitA, CubitAState>(